otajor/Notes/Clojure/01 - Equalities, Strings, Lists.md

 ### Equalities
+These notes are 8th Light's Clojure Koans, completed and with my own notes added for additional clarification.
 * Test that two things are equal by comparing them using the equal operator:
 ```clj
 (= true true)